TheImagingSource/tiscamera/doc/pages/gstreamer.rst

 -----------------

 Creating pipelines can be bothersome.
 A shortcut is to create the pipeline in the same way as gst-launch.
-Simply write a string description and let gstreamer handle the rest.
+Simply write a string description and let GStreamer handle the rest.

 .. tabs::